Neethu-nr/Chat-Bot/README.md

-'m going to make a simple chat bot.
+I'm going to make a simple chat bot.